What is an NFT and how does it work?

-NFTs rock the art world
+Will NFTs transform the art world?

 If you are wondering how nonfungible tokens have changed the art world already, look no further than Christie’s, an auction house with a history of more than 250 years.
 That is where digital artist Mike Winkelmann, aka Beeple, famously sold one of his pieces — “Everydays: The First 5000 Days” — in a JPG format for $69 million.
 It was a sign of the times that proved just how much the blockchain space has influenced modern art.

 This price tag places Beeple among the top three priciest living artists in terms of the amount generated through an auction.
 And while you may see NFTs hanging in a museum, like some of Christie’s other famous sales, you can be assured that the owner gets to enjoy bragging rights while the art can be verified on the blockchain.
 Beeple’s story is also significant because his participation in the fine art world only began when he stumbled upon NFTs, showing how quickly a new artist can become a phenomenon in this age of digital art.

 Once Christie’s announced that it was auctioning off a Beeple NFT, Asian investors were first in line, with nearly one-fifth of the 33 bidders for the digital art coming from the region.
 Singaporean cryptocurrency investor “MetaKovan” ultimately prevailed in the auction.